aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/README.md

 **Tasks:**

-1. Read the structured configurations from files if `read_structured_config_from_file` is set to `true`, otherwise read and template the variables from Ansible hostvars.
-2. Validate the structured configurations according to the EOS Config schema.
+1. Load and validate input variables according to the EOS Config schema.
-3. Generate EOS configuration in CLI format.
+2. Generate EOS configuration in CLI format.
-4. Generate device documentation in Markdown format.
+3. Generate device documentation in Markdown format.

 ## Requirements